 Mercury emissions and releases can be caused by human activities (i.e. they may be anthropogenic).
 They can also come from natural sources like volcanic eruptions.
 However, human activities have increased total atmospheric mercury concentrations by about 450% above natural levels (UN Environment 2019).

 Administering the Convention

 Different Australian government agencies are responsible for Australia’s controls over the import, manufacture, use, disposal and export of mercury, and for coordinating Australia’s involvement in the Convention.

-The Australian Government Department of Agriculture, Water and the Environment (DAWE) leads Australia’s involvement in the Minamata Convention.
+The Australian Government Department of Climate Change, Energy, the Environment and Water (DCCEEW) leads Australia’s involvement in the Minamata Convention.
 The Australian Industrial Chemicals Introduction Scheme (AICIS), the Australian Pesticides and Veterinary Medicines Authority (APVMA), the Therapeutic Goods Administration and the Australian Border Force support DAWE in controlling the manufacture, import and export of mercury and mercury-containing products.

 State and territory governments also have an important role in managing emissions, releases and disposal of mercury and mercury compounds.

 Importing, using or exporting mercury and mercury-containing products

 If you are wanting to import, export or manufacture mercury or mercury-containing products in Australia, contact the relevant authority: